-- Go to the Departmental Fair anytime from 12:30 - 2:00pm in Seiberling.
+- Go to the Departmental Fair anytime from 3:00 - 4:30pm in Seiberling Gymnasium.
 This is a mandatory event for all new students.

 - Take advantage of your time to get settled before Welcome Week begins.
-You will be busy with activities beginning on August 22 at 3:30pm.
+You will be busy with activities beginning on August 19 after verification.

-- Say good-bye to your parents and/or guests before your Advising meeting at 3:30pm - meet on Campus Center Lawn.
+- Say good-bye to your parents and/or guests after a picnic on Campus Center Lawn at 1:30pm.

 - Have a great time learning about campus and meeting new people throughout the weekend and semester!

 Welcome Week is a required program for all new students, and attendance is integral to your transition to the University.